-John Berkers Posted February 25, 2022 Share Posted February 25, 2022 We would like to request the same.
+John Berkers Posted February 25, 2022 Posted February 25, 2022 We would like to request the same.
 We have been using PasswordState for a long time (8 or 9 years?), and have added it to our SIEM for correlation.
 The major issue is that the Syslog messages are far too "English" to be easily parsed with Regular Expressions.
 Having an option to send the data in a structured, machine parsable, way would make ingestion into a SIEM much easier.
 We don't really care which standard is followed, so long as it is consistent.
-Formats typically supported by SIEMs are: LEEF CEF JSON Key Value Pairs (key1='value1' key2='value2' or key1: value1; key2: value2) We would be looking for the following information in the logs (not necessarily in this order): For password operations: Operation Performed Who performed it (domain\user or user@domain.net, display name is optional, or API) Client IP/hostname Result (Success/Fail) Full path to password list (group/folder structure) PasswordList ID PasswordEntry Title PasswordEntry ID PasswordEntry Username For authentication events: Authentication could be split across multiple logs Authentication against Primary Authentication Server Authentication against additional Authentication server (eg. MFA, token, etc) For these we would expect Authentication Server Name Authentication Method (AD, LDAP, SAML, OAuth, etc) Auth status (success/fail) Auth status reason (if available) eg. account locked, account disabled, account does not exist, etc For host operations: Operation Performed Who performed it (domain\user or user@domain.net, display name is optional, or API) Client IP/hostname Result (Success/Fail) Full path to host (group/folder structure) HostEntry ID HostEntry Hostname HostEntry Site HostEntry IP Connection Port Some additional information may be useful, but this would be among the minimum critical information.
+Formats typically supported by SIEMs are: LEEF CEF JSON Key Value Pairs (key1='value1' key2='value2' or key1: value1; key2: value2) We would be looking for the following information in the logs (not necessarily in this order): For password operations: Operation Performed Who performed it (domain\user or [email protected], display name is optional, or API) Client IP/hostname Result (Success/Fail) Full path to password list (group/folder structure) PasswordList ID PasswordEntry Title PasswordEntry ID PasswordEntry Username For authentication events: Authentication could be split across multiple logs Authentication against Primary Authentication Server Authentication against additional Authentication server (eg. MFA, token, etc) For these we would expect Authentication Server Name Authentication Method (AD, LDAP, SAML, OAuth, etc) Auth status (success/fail) Auth status reason (if available) eg. account locked, account disabled, account does not exist, etc For host operations: Operation Performed Who performed it (domain\user or [email protected], display name is optional, or API) Client IP/hostname Result (Success/Fail) Full path to host (group/folder structure) HostEntry ID HostEntry Hostname HostEntry Site HostEntry IP Connection Port Some additional information may be useful, but this would be among the minimum critical information.
 Hopefully enough people are interested in this to make it happen.
-Regards, JohnB Goossens and Jeremiah 2 Link to comment Share on other sites More sharing options...
+Regards, JohnB Jeremiah and Goossens 2

-MarkusR Posted March 30, 2022 Share Posted March 30, 2022 We would like to request the same.
-Please implement RFC conform Syslog Export following RFC https://datatracker.ietf.org/doc/html/rfc5424#section-6.2.4 Link to comment Share on other sites More sharing options...
+MarkusR Posted March 30, 2022 Posted March 30, 2022 We would like to request the same.
+Please implement RFC conform Syslog Export following RFC https://datatracker.ietf.org/doc/html/rfc5424#section-6.2.4

-Ben Claussen Posted March 7 Share Posted March 7 On 3/30/2022 at 5:24 AM, MarkusR said: We would like to request the same.
-Please implement RFC conform Syslog Export following RFC https://datatracker.ietf.org/doc/html/rfc5424#section-6.2.4 +1 Link to comment Share on other sites More sharing options...
+Ben Claussen Posted March 7, 2024 Posted March 7, 2024 On 3/30/2022 at 5:24 AM, MarkusR said: We would like to request the same.
+Please implement RFC conform Syslog Export following RFC https://datatracker.ietf.org/doc/html/rfc5424#section-6.2.4 +1

 Recommended Posts